Terminal/docs.terminal.ink/_collections/_7517/answers.md

   - 15 bytes
 4. How many bytes have been saved?
   - 23 bytes

+## 4.6.3.1 Types of program translator
+1. Do interpreters produce a binary?
+  - False.
+They run the code line by line, statement by statement.
+2. Which method is faster to run code and why?
+  - Compiled code is faster compared to interpreted code at the "running" stage, as the program is converted to a binary which a computer understands.
+  - **Do not accept:** Interpreted as you need to wait for the compiler to compile a binary.

 ## 4.6.5 Boolean Algebra
 1. Simplify \\(\\overline{(\\overline A+B)}+\\overline{(\\overline A+C)}\\)